Sewer connection, Wicken, Northants

 Time taken to obtain Section 106 Licence from AW: 2 weeks

-Time taken to obtain Section 50 Licence from Highways: 3 weeks
+Time taken to obtain Section 50 Licence from Highways: 4 weeks

-Leadtime to use S50 Licence: 3 weeks
+Leadtime to use S50 Licence: 12 weeks – due in part to TTRO (Road Closure)

-Time taken to do the work: 3 weeks
+Time taken to do the work: 10 days

-Total time: 12 weeks
+Total time: 20 weeks

 Do you need a sewer connection needs doing?
 Click here to enquire.